Active care beyond disease-directed therapy

 Key statements in this spoke are grounded in the following evidence:

-• 40%–50% of patients with CAD require RBC transfusion at some point in their disease course
+- a substantial proportion of patients with CAD (up to 65%) require RBC transfusion at some point in their disease course

-Guideline perspective: How complement inhibition fits into CAD care
+Guideline perspective: How supportive care fits into CAD management

 How supportive care fits into CAD management